krabberod/omg/01_Zazzy/README.md

-# Notes on the Zazzy Pipline by Luis Murgado.
+# Notes on the Zazzy Pipline by Luis Morgado.
 (Tested by AKK mid November 2020)

 Initial notes: The pipeline has seven scripts.
 Some of these can be run interactively on the command line at saga, a few takes more time and should be sent to the slurm queue.
-The

-##Prepare the pipeline:
+## Prepare the pipeline:

 1) Install the necessary R- packages
   - The packages needed are listed in the scrip R_packages.needed.R